sebgl/htpc-download-box/README.md

 sudo gpasswd -a $USER docker
 newgrp docker
 # install docker-compose
-sudo apt install libffi6 libffi-dev
+sudo apt install -y libffi6 libffi-dev
 # For newer Pi like 3B
-sudo apt install -y python python-pip sudo pip install docker-compose
+sudo apt install -y python python-pip sudo pip install docker-compose # take a long time to run
 # For older Pi like 1B+
 sudo apt install docker-compose
 ```

-Docker-compose on 1B+ only support version 2 of `docker-compose.yml`, just change the version on top of the `docker-compose.yml` file and it should works.
+Docker-compose on 1B+ only support version 2 of `docker-compose.yml`, just change the version on top of the `docker-compose.yml` file and it should works (Nope need some investigations).
 More infos:

 [Docker](https://github.com/moby/moby/issues/38175)